TechAndCheck/zenodotus/README.md

 ##### [Rbenv](https://github.com/rbenv/rbenv)
 *This is the one I (@cguess) use.*
 It's lightweight, well maintained, and works pretty flawlessly.
+When installing Ruby with rbenv, make sure to keep the source code locally by using the `--keep` flag.
+E.g. `rbenv install 3.0.1 --keep`

 ##### [RVM](https://rvm.io)
 This is the classic one.
 Most people I know have moved on to Rbenv, but it works perfectly fine, if not a little heavier than Rbenv is.